-YOUR QUESTIONS ANSWERED

-How much can I invest in an ISA?
+YOUR QUESTIONS ANSWERED How much can I invest in an ISA?

-- This tax year (2024/25) you can invest up to £20,000 in an ISA and split the ISA allowance as you wish between a Cash ISA, a Stocks and Shares ISA, an Innovative Finance ISA and a Lifetime ISA (if opened under 40).
-See the Lifetime ISA Key Features for restrictions. - You can only invest in one Lifetime ISA in each tax year (a tax year runs from 6th April to 5th April the following year).
-You can also transfer ISAs without affecting the amount you - If you're transferring a Cash ISA for this tax year.
-If you're transferring a Cash ISA or Innovative Finance ISA to an adult Stocks and Shares ISA please remember that stock market investments can fall as well as rise, so your capital is not guaranteed. - If you're transferring a Flexible ISA, any withdrawals not replaced at the time of the transfer cannot be replaced in the HL Stocks and Shares ISA without it counting towards your current year's ISA allowance
+- low much can I invest in an ISA?
+This tax year (2024/25) you can invest up to £20,000 in an ISA and split the ISA allowance as you wish between a Cash ISA, a Stocks and Shares ISA, an Innovative Finance ISA and a Lifetime ISA (if opened under 40).
+See the Lifetime ISA Key Features for restrictions. - You can only invest in one Lifetime ISA in each tax year (a - tax year runs from 6th April to 5th April the following year).

+You can also transfer ISAs without affecting the amount you - can invest in an ISA for this tax year.

+If you're transferring a Cash ISA or Innovative Finance ISA to an adult Stocks and Shares ISA please remember that stock market investments can fall as well as rise, so your capital is ot guaranteed. - If you're transferring a Flexible ISA, any withdrawals not replaced at the time of the transfer cannot be replaced in the HL Stocks and Shares ISA without it counting towards your current year's ISA allowance

 How much can I invest in the Fund and Share Account?

 There's no limit to the amount you can invest